sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### First Phase

-When violence is applied to your character, you roll dice to get a number.
-Call this number the *attack power*.
+When your character suffers the consequences of violence, you roll dice to get a number.
+This number is called the *attack power*.

 ### Second Phase